 Hooray!
 I’ve got another gorgeous DIY to share with you.
 This project is the perfect excuse to get outside and interact with nature.
 These little planters would be gorgeous inside or out.
 I can picture them in our living room, and also on the balcony.
 I really want to make like 35 of these and line my front walk with them!
 I think they’re so cool.

 I’m going to tell you right now, that this project takes a few bona fide tools and some muscle, too.
-But it’s actually pretty easy and straight forward.
-If you can handle a drill, than you can handle this project.
+But it’s actually pretty easy and straightforward.
+If you can handle a drill, then you can handle this project.

 – tree branch

 – cleaner brush (an old toothbrush)